-In addition to existing threats, new human activities are planned in the Gulf of Lion, including offshore wind farm projects [19].
-These projects are part of the international effort to develop renewable energy to mitigate climate change [20].
+In addition to the existing threats, new human activities are planned in the Gulf of Lion, including offshore wind farm projects [19].
+These projects form part of an international initiative to develop renewable energy sources with the objective to mitigate climate change [20].
 While offshore wind energy is expected to significantly contribute to renewable energy development, its impact on seabird populations is a major environmental concern [18, 21, 22, 23].
-Offshore wind farms affect seabirds through direct collision mortality [21, 23] and through population displacement due to disturbance created by the wind turbines and associated activities [22, 23].
+Offshore wind farms have a detrimental impact on seabirds populations, with mortality resulting from direct collisions with the turbines [21, 23] and through population displacement due to the disturbance caused by the wind turbines and associated activities [22, 23].
 Furthermore,

 wind farms alter the local ecosystem by changing wind and water circulation [24], transforming seabed communities [25], and restricting fishing activities [26].
-These changes often make the area less attractive to seabirds, but in some cases, resources can become more abundant than they were before construction, increasing the area attractiveness [27, 28].
+These changes often make the area less attractive to seabirds, but in some cases, resources can become more abundant than they were prior to construction, increasing the area’s attractiveness [27, 28].
 However, this increase in wind farm use could provide new feeding opportunities for seabirds and in turn improve their population dynamics, it also increases the risk of collisions [28].

-The best way to mitigate the future impact of wind farms on seabird populations in the Gulf of Lion is to integrate biodiversity consideration into project design alongside technical and financial elements.
-The primary focus should be to avoid important areas for seabirds [29].
+The best way to mitigate the future impact of wind farms on seabird populations in the Gulf of Lion is to integrate biodiversity considerations into project design alongside technical and financial elements.
+The primary focus should be on avoiding important areas for seabirds [29].
 This initial phase is indispensable and precedes all other measures aimed at minimizing wind farm impacts, or ultimately compensating for residual impacts.
 That is why a spatial assessment of seabirds’ vulnerability to these installations is essential.
 This requires understanding the spatial distribution of seabird species within the assessment area.
-However, a comprehensive assessment of seabird distribution at the scale of the Gulf of Lion has yet not been conducted.
+However, a comprehensive assessment of seabird distribution at the scale of the Gulf of Lion has yet to be conducted.
 Previous studies have estimated seabird distribution in the French Mediterranean Exclusive Economic Zone (EEZ) [3, 30].
 Still, these studies were either not conducted at the species level [3] or focused on only a few seabird species [30].
 To be comprehensive, the assessment of species distribution should encompass a broader range of species than previous studies.

 In the Gulf of Lion, several programs have collected data on seabirds from 2011 to 2023 [3, 31].
 Most of the data consists of counts collected during boat or aerial surveys, each conducted with different protocols.
 These protocols vary, for example, in the number of observers and the counting platforms used.
 The probability of detecting species and individuals of a species at each site depends on the protocol used and differs for each survey [32, 33, 34].
-Besides, for a few species GPS-tracking data is now also available.
-GPS-tracking involves remotely recording bird locations using a small device worn by the bird that utilizes the Global Positioning System (GPS).
+Besides, for some species GPS-tracking data are now also available.
+GPS-tracking involves the remote recording of bird locations using a small device worn by the bird that utilizes the Global Positioning System (GPS).
 This technology provides data on the bird’s longitude, latitude, speed, and direction.
-Current assessments rely on single dataset approaches, and datasets are analyzed separately even though they measure the same process.
+Current assessments rely on single dataset approaches, with each dataset analyzed separately even though they measure the same process.
 Taking only one dataset offer limited information on a given species.
-Furthermore, data sources build on different technologies give access to different information concerning the same ecological process.
+Furthermore, data sources build on different technologies give access to complementary information concerning the same ecological process.
 Combining all these data in a single analysis will allow us to have a comprehensive and accurate assessment of seabird distribution.